Stephen P. Tarzia

-Empathic Systems research, Northwestern University; Evanston, IL; August 2008 to present
+Empathic Systems research, Northwestern University; Evanston, IL; Aug 2008 to Aug 2011

 Indoor Localization of Smartphones using Acoustics

-For my thesis work I am developed a set of techniques for determining the location of smartphones while indoors (where GPS is unavailable).
-Specifically, I extract a sound "fingerprint" for the location using the smartphone's microphone. [report] [software]
+For my thesis work I developed a set of techniques for determining the location of smartphones while indoors (where GPS is unavailable).
+Specifically, we extract a sound "fingerprint" for the location using the smartphone's microphone. [report] [software]

 Sonar-based power management system for laptop computers